BleedingXiko/GhostHub/README.md

 ## ⚠️ Known Issues

+- **Mobile Chat Limitation**: On mobile devices, you may need to view new media in a category before the chat becomes active again after viewing in fullscreen.
 - **iOS Fullscreen**: Some iOS devices may require tapping the video twice to enter fullscreen mode.
 - **Video Loading**: Very large video files may take a moment to buffer before playing smoothly.